ammofinder/frontend/README.md

 ```

-### Repository is using super-linter GHA job.
-Use below linters for local linting.
+### Repository is using super-linter GHA job - how to lint locally?
 - CSS
 ```bash
 npm stylelint init